Working with Warehouses

 Helm charts repositories

-The following example shows a Warehouse
+The following example shows a Warehouse resource that subscribes to a

 container image repository and a Git repository: